microsoft/react-native-test-app/README.md

 # Bundle the JS first so CocoaPods can find the assets.
 yarn build:ios
 pod install

-# Now we use the link we created earlier.
-This step needs to be run
-# _after_ `pod install` because CocoaPods won't resolve symlinks.
-yarn link "react-native-test-app"

 # Finally, open the Xcode workspace.
 open Example.xcworkspace